bhattlab/MGEfinder/docs/tutorial.md

             └── <genome>.fna

 Be sure to keep the file naming consistent with what is shown above, including directory names and suffixes.
 `<genome>` refers to the name of the genome to which the sample was aligned.
+Make sure that the only periods in your file names are the ones shown above.
 Files in the directory can be symlinks to the actual files.

 ## Analyzing the test dataset using *mgefinder workflow*